marchdf/book-list/data/unread_books.md

 Faulkner | The Sound and the Fury
 Jonathan Franzen | Freedom
 Malcolm Gladwell | The Tipping Point
-David Grann | Killers of the Flower Moon
 Herodotus | The Histories
 James Joyce | A Portrait of the Artist as a Young Man Barbara Kingsolver | The Bean Trees